Contents

 10. Muscle weakness in dogs: pathophysiology and association with staggering

-11. Stroke in dogs: etiology, pathophysiology, and association with staggering
+11. Stroke in dogs: Etiology, pathophysiology and association with staggering

 12. Musculoskeletal problems and their connection to staggering in dogs